 For specific information, see Policies and Regulations: Courses Inapplicable to Graduation in each school and college's section in this Bulletin, or consult academic advisors.

 In admitting transfer or returning students, the University will, when possible, allow credit for courses taken ten or more years prior to the date of admission or readmission.

 However, academic units may choose not to accept courses regardless of age for credit in the major.
 Courses of a technical nature or courses in a particularly dynamic field may not be accepted for credit.

 Final determination of the acceptability of such sources is the responsibility of academic units and generally occurs after the student has matriculated or been readmitted.

 Eligible students may want to take a course in an area in which they are not proficient or about which they are curious while not risking their grade point average.
 Such students, with certain provisions, may be graded using the CR/NC system.

-Students may select the CR/NC grading option or return to the traditional grading option only during the first two weeks of a fall or spring semester course and during the first three days of a first or second summer session course, with the written authorization of their adviser and Dean.
+Students may select the CR/NC grading option or return to the traditional grading option only during the first two weeks of a fall or spring semester course and during the first three days of a first or second summer session course, with the written authorization of their advisor and Dean.